 Manage Postpartum Depression with Mama Thrive

 Mama Thrive Telehealth Program helps provide relief to new mothers suffering from postpartum depression.
 Women face unique hardships during this time and the program’s holistic approach combines educational and psychosocial support with a medical assessment.
-Patients are connected with certified mental health professionals and can access programs that have proven effective in treating postpartum depression.
+Patients are connected with certified mental health professionals and can access programs that have proven effective.
 The program truly provides a one-stop solution for new moms to manage their postpartum symptoms, achieve peace of mind, and regain confidence.